steve-lebleu/kompletr/docs/index.md

     details: Less than 10kb of Vanilla
   - icon: 🚀
     title: Performant
-    details: Faster than the others
+    details: Faster than the rabbit
   - icon: 🍃
     title: Eco friendly
     details: What else ?